-In Tijuana, a Mexican border town across from San Diego, 1000s of refugees from across the world are stranded waiting for their chance to ask the US for help and safety.
-As the US turns refugees away from border entry points, migrants themselves find ways to decide whose turn it is to apply for asylum on any given day.
-This story is about their waitlist, told through the eyes of refugees who’ve travelled from as far as Cameroon, Haiti, and Honduras.
+In Tijuana, a Mexican border town across from San Diego, 1000s of refugees from across the world are stranded waiting for their chance to ask the U.S. for help and safety.
+Some have travelled across oceans and jungles.
+Many have small children with them.
+As U.S. increasingly turns refugees away from border entry points, limiting entries to a few people each day, migrants themselves find ways to decide whose turn it is to apply for asylum as the days go by.
+This story is about one waitlist, told through the eyes of refugees who’ve travelled from as far as Cameroon, Haiti, and Honduras.
 A production for Doha Debates with James Fredrick.

 DP/PRODUCER: Alone in the U.S., an immigrant has one dying wish: To reunite with his estranged family CLICK HERE TO PLAY VIDEO (Photo by Katie Falkenberg, LA Times)

 PRODUCER: Jamil Sunsin is the only person in his family born in the U.S. His parents and sister came from Honduras and lived in the U.S. for a decade before Jamil’s father was arrested for being undocumented.
 The entire family was forced to return to Honduras, a country wracked with violence.
 After a knife attack, Jamil is traumatized, and becomes…

 I produced/directed/filmed this with Luis Fajardo presenting for the BBC.
 It was part of a series called the Creative Challenge in 2018.